Last Updated: April 15, 2026

 Small amounts for convenience can be fine, but larger holdings are generally safer in self-custody if you can manage backups and security properly.

-Not for everyone on day one, but it is the simplest long-term answer for larger balances because it reduces online attack surface.
+Not for everyone on day one, but it is the clean long-term answer for larger balances because it reduces online attack surface.

 Rushing.
 Most losses come from sending to the wrong network, falling for phishing, or chasing hype before learning custody.

-If this helped you make the move from fiat to crypto safely, join Alpha Insider for weekly timing windows, dashboards, and member videos.
-Fewer mistakes… cleaner execution… more conviction.
+If this guide helped you make the move from fiat to crypto safely, Alpha Insider adds the weekly planning layer so you stop guessing and start operating with a repeatable framework.

 Alpha Insider members get: